chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

 		-Tolerance of iterative solver is : 1e-13
 		-Iterative solver took : 0 steps

-When set at ``extra verbose``, the residual at each iteration of the linear solver is printed.
+When set to ``extra verbose``, the residual at each iteration of the linear solver is printed.

 * The ``minimum residual`` for the linear solver.